PHC 2

 Aim:

-The goal of the research consortium (RC) is to conduct prioritized and policy-relevant research to support country and global efforts to build high-quality PHC systems in pursuit of universal health coverage and the Sustainable Development Goals.
-It will achieve this by developing, growing, and maintaining a global PHC research network led by organizations based in LMICs.
+The mission of the PHCRC is to develop and maintain a global PHC research network led by organizations based in LMICs.
+To conduct prioritized and policy-relevant research to support the country and global efforts to build high-quality PHC systems in pursuit of effective universal health coverage (UHC) and the health-related Sustainable Development Goals (SDGs).

 Research Methodology: